jaco267/DQN_Global_torch/readme.md

-### rainbow DTQN
+###  DTQN Global routing
-This repo combine [Deep Transformer Q-Networks ](https://github.com/kevslinger/DTQN) and [rainbow](https://arxiv.org/abs/1710.02298) to solve the Global routing problem.

 The global routing benchmark generator is from the paper ["A Deep Reinforcement Learning Approach for Global Routing"](https://arxiv.org/pdf/1906.08809.pdf).
-In this implementation, we used DTQN and rainbow instead of DQN, and outperform the previous result.
-Rainbow DTQN can solve global routing problem even without A* memory burn-in.
+In this implementation, I used [Deep Transformer Q-Networks ](https://github.com/kevslinger/DTQN) instead of DQN to solve the Global routing problem, and found that dtqn performs better than DQN in this partially observable environment.

+### Compare DTQN with DQN
-In the experiment, DTQN can generalize better than DQN, making the pretraining possible.
+DTQN can model the stochastic and partially observable environment better than dqn, making the pretrain more robust.

 ## Generate Dataset
 To train the agent, first generate the train and eval dataset